• X

 Lessons Learned | Creating an Accessible Induction and Mentorship Program: Quality Fidelity Indicators

-by Dana Ludvik | Mar 31, 2025 | Uncategorized
+by Dana Ludvik | Mar 31, 2025 | Lessons Learned

 Get SET Nebraska is a federally funded project designed to increase special education teacher retention through mentorship, induction and administrative support.
 During the 2023-24 school year, 38 Nebraska school teams joined the program’s scale-up study and...